grn-it/symfony-routing-component-sample/README.md

 # Symfony Routing Component Sample

-Simplified sample of using Symfony Routing component.
+<ins>Simplified</ins> sample of using standalone Symfony Routing component on Flat PHP Application.
 <br>
 Assigning routes and their corresponding controllers.
 Handlers are specified as Closure callback and separate class of controller.

-## Adding Routes and Processing Request with launch of Appropriate Controller
+## Adding Routes and Processing Request with Execute Appropriate Controller
 ```php
 $routes = new RouteCollection();